1996 San Diego Chargers season: Week 3: at Green Bay Packers

-Week 4
+Week 4: at Oakland Raiders

 San Diego bounced back with victory in a back-and-forth shootout.
 The Chargers broke the game open late in the 1st quarter when Stan Humphries threw touchdown on three consecutive pass attempts.
 Firstly, a 35-yard punt return by Darrien Gordon set up a 27-yard scoring drive, with Humphries finding Terrell Fletcher to open the scoring.
 Kurt Gouveia intercepted Jeff Hostetler's next pass, leading to an even shorter drive, with Martin scoring the Chargers' second touchdown.
 Shortly afterwards, Rodney Harrison's fumble recovery was followed immediately by another Humphries-to-Martin score, from 41 yards out.
 The three touchdowns came within a span of only 3:05.

 Hostetler then led a Raider comeback, throwing three touchdowns during the 2nd and 3rd quarters, while the Chargers could only manage a pair of Carney kicks.
 Down only 27–21, Oakland drive inside the San Diego 10, but the drive stalled and Cole Ford missed a 25-yard field goal as the 3rd quarter ended.

 The Chargers then drove 80 yards the other way, Humphries finding Martin for another touchdown.
 Hostetler quickly drove back into scoring position, but Willie Clark intercepted his 4th down pass and ran it back 83 yards for a 40–21 lead with 3:40 to play.
 Oakland managed two quick touchdowns either side of an onside kick recovery, before Alfred Pupunu recovered a further onside attempt to clinch the win.

 Humphries completed 18 of 25 passes for 226 yards, with a career-high four touchdowns and no interceptions.
 Martin had 10 receptions for 138 yards and three scores.
 San Diego set a club record for most yardage conceded in a win with 553; they managed only 321 themselves but won the turnover battle 3–0.